realtimeprojects/radish/WINDOWS_INSTALLATION_GUIDE.md

 ## About this document

-In order to use radish on your Windows system, you find here a quick installation guide on how to get radish running on your windows system.
+In order to use radish on your Windows system, you find here a quick installation guide on how to get radish running on it.

 There may are additional ways in how to get radish running on windows.
 We welcome any feedback!